veeneck/ColwichHSO/content/modules/common/sponsortiers.md

 type: module
 module_type: sponsortiers
 link: "/about/"
-subtitle: "Please browse the sponsor packages below."
+subtitle: "Our Sponsor Packages."
-has_header: true
+has_header: false
 ---
 Module content text assuming that there is a sub page.